-Canceled and alternate local events in spring, summer 2021
+Canceled, alternate, and on-schedule local events into summer 2021

-MyNorthwest will keep an updated list of the big canceled or altered events in the spring and summer.
+MyNorthwest will keep an updated list of upcoming canceled, altered, or scheduled local events in 2021.

 Seattle’s Bumbershoot Arts & Music Festival will not be taking place for the second year in a row, and will be forming an exploratory committee to determine the future of the Labor Day event.
 The festival cited the pandemic as the primary reason behind its cancellation, with hopes to return in 2022.